 In South Carolina, a bond hearing or bail hearing is one of the first things to occur when someone is arrested.
 After an accused is booked in jail for a criminal charge, a bond judge will listen to their case and decide whether it is appropriate to release the accused from custody.
 This also involves deciding under what conditions they can make bail.
-If you act early enough after an arrest a criminal defense attorney can help you through a bond hearing.
+If you act early enough after an arrest a Greenville criminal attorney can help you through a bond hearing.

 Do I Need a Bondsman to Release Someone from Jail in South Carolina?